AzulGarza/lineartestr/paper/paper.md

 ### Parallel processing

 The wild bootstrap approach of this test can be time consuming.
-However, `lineartestr` can process this repetitions in parallel using the `parallel` package [@r].
+However, `lineartestr` can process this repetitions trough parallel processing using the `parallel` package [@r].
 This can be done as simply as setting the `n_cores` parameter of the `dominguez_lobato_test` function with the number of desired workers to carry out this tasks.

 ### Ramsey's RESET test